Thornton Chandler

-Thornton Chandler (born November 27, 1963) is an American former professional football tight end in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Alabama.
+Thornton Chandler (born November 27, 1963) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Alabama Crimson Tide.

 Early life

 Chandler attended William M. Raines High School, where he was switched from wide receiver to tight end, after he grew up to 6–5 feet and 240 pounds as a freshman.
 As a senior he received All-American honors.
 Against Lake City High School, he had 10 receptions for 170 yards and 2 touchdowns.
 He received All-City honors twice, even though he was mostly a blocker in his team's wishbone offense, finishing his career with 29 receptions and 4 touchdowns.

 As a freshman at Florida A&M University, he played the flanker and tight end positions, before deciding to transfer to the University of Alabama after just two games.

 At Alabama he was named the starter in 1983 and became an accomplished blocking tight end in the team's run-oriented offense.
 In 1985, he was the team's third-leading receiver, registering 16 receptions for 244 yards.
 In 32 games, he posted 32 receptions for 504 yards (15.8-yard average) and 2 touchdowns.